Narayanan-info/Fuzzdir_X/Readme.md

   <br>
 </h1>

-- Fast and powerful resolution - [ Active Open Redirect ]
+- Fast and powerful resolution - [ Active Directory Fuzzing ]
 - **Curated** Active sources to maximize results
 - Optimized for speed and **lightweight** on resources
 - **STDIN/OUT** support enables easy integration into workflows